 Jackson began looking for environmentally friendly alternatives to power vehicles during his work at BAE Systems.
 In 2001 he founded his company, Métalectrique Technology.
 The same year he began to explore the potential of aluminum-air batteries to power cars.

-This is a technology developed in the 60s: Researchers found that dipping aluminum into an electrolyte stimulated a reaction between the metal and oxygen that produced electricity.
-At the time, the method was not sustainable, because it required 100% pure aluminum and the electrolyte used was extremely toxic and caustic.
+It is a technology developed in the 60s: Researchers found that dipping aluminum into an electrolyte stimulated a reaction between the metal and oxygen that produced electricity.
+At the time, the method was not sustainable because it required 100% pure aluminum and the electrolyte used was extremely toxic and caustic.
 They were, in other words, batteries of the future.

 After years of trying and experimenting, the turning point came: a new electrolyte formula that can also work with less precious aluminum (to be clear, even with cans of drinks), and moreover neither caustic nor polluting.